-To quicken Cardinal Climber seed germination nick the pointed end with a knife or nail clippers.
-Then sow in 2 inch pots or cell packs, cover with ¼ inch soil.
+Plant Cardinal Climber Seeds: To quicken cardinal climber seed germination, nick pointed end with a knife or nail clippers.
+Then sow in 2 in. pots or cell packs, cover with ¼ in. soil.
 Kept at 70°F., germination averages 14-21 days.
-Can direct sow after all danger of frost, when the soil has warmed, 6-8 seeds per foot.
-Thin to 12 inches apart.
+Can direct sow cardinal climber seed after all danger of frost, when the soil has warmed, 6-8 seeds per foot.
+Thin seedlings to 12 in. apart.

-Comments: Full or part sun.
-Needs good drainage, avoid rich soils which produce strong vines, few flowers.
-Tolerates drought, heavier bloom, faster growth, with regular water.
+Grow Cardinal Climber: Full or part sun.
+Cardinal climber needs good drainage, avoid rich soils which produce strong vines, but few flowers.
+Vines tolerate drought, bloom is heavier, growth is faster, with regular water.
 Fast growing.
 First flowers appear in early summer, heaviest bloom is from mid-summer until frost.
 Nectar-rich flowers attract hummingbirds and butterflies.
-Cardinal Climber is a hybrid of garden origin (most likely made in the 18th or 19th centuries).
-It is a cross of the Cypress Vine (Ipomoea quamoclit) and Scarlet morning glory (Ipomoea coccinea).
+Cardinal climber is a hybrid of garden origin (most likely made in the 18th or 19th centuries).
+It is a cross of the Cypress vine (Ipomoea quamoclit) and scarlet morning glory (Ipomoea coccinea).
 Deer resistant.